 Lengthened Cable Curl.
 The lengthened cable curl using a cable machine ((Titan Fitness, Item No. 400868)) was performed in the LONG and MIXED condition.
 Participants were seated on an incline bench facing away from the cable machine such that when grasping the cable machine handle with the palm facing away from the machine, the shoulder was extended to approximately 30 degrees as measured by a goniometer.
 At pre-testing, the distance between the incline bench and the cable machine that allowed for this shoulder extension angle was recorded for each arm for each participant, and kept constant throughout the intervention.
 The seat was placed so that the training limb was in line with the cable, and the cable was set at the level of the malleoli of the participant.
 The repetition was initiated by flexing the elbow and continuing until maximum elbow flexion was achieved before returning to the starting position.
-Participants were instructed to keep the forearm supinated, limit abduction of the humerus, and to maintain shoulder extension.
-The position of the cable was such that most participants experienced peak torque near the starting position but the angle of the cable relative to the hand was not individualized (Figure 3A).
-The lack of individualization resulted in peak torque varying between subjects due to anthropometric differences.
-For these reasons Figure 3 and 4 are not exact representations of where peak torque occurred for all participants.
-Despite not individualizing cable height, most participants tended to fail repetitions near the starting position.
+Participants were instructed to keep the forearm supinated, and to limit abduction of the humerus.
+The position of the cable relative to the hand was manipulated for participants to experience peak torque near the starting position but the angle of the cable relative to the hand was not standardized (Figure 3A).
 The feet remained on the floor, and the glutes, lower back, and shoulders maintained contact with the incline bench throughout the movement.
 The participant was allowed to use the opposite (non-exercising) limb to hold the seat of the bench for stability.